 What do I do with all these non-comments?

-Here on The Daily Post and on Hot Off the Press, we delete comments that (1) are simply links; (2) contribute nothing other than “Nice post!”; and (3) are notifications of reblogs without any substantive commentary.
+Here on The Daily Post and on The WordPress.com Blog, we delete comments that (1) are simply links; (2) contribute nothing other than “Nice post!”; and (3) are notifications of reblogs without any substantive commentary.
 We don’t do it because we don’t care that people think we write nice posts, but because we’re trying to cultivate meaningful conversations.

 You might notice comments like this on your blog, especially on a post that attracts more traffic than normal — one that’s passed around Facebook, or gets featured on Discover.
 It’s your blog, so you decide what conversation you’ll allow and what gets nixed.
 You can even be completely transparent and publish your comment policy (on a new page, or in a text widget or sticky post) so readers know what to expect.
 Feel free to snag our guidelines as a starting point.

 You’re taking the time to click over to someone’s blog and fill out the comment box, so don’t throw that away with a comment that leaves a poor impression.
 Spend the extra moment composing a meaningful compliment — it’ll make the blogger feel great and help build your own audience.